Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The Twins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have the eighth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Twins' 3.86 team ERA ranks seventh among all league pitching staffs.

-- In his most recent time out on Saturday against the Kansas City Royals, the righty went four innings, allowing six earned runs while surrendering 11 hits.
+- The right-hander last appeared on Sunday against the Kansas City Royals, when he threw five innings, allowing two earned runs while giving up four hits.

-- In 17 games this season, the 28-year-old has put up a 3.19 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.
+- The 35-year-old has amassed an ERA of 4.53, with 10.9 strikeouts per nine innings, in 11 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.